 The District must ensure that its activities are in compliance with all applicable federal, state, and local environmental laws and regulations.
-Non-compliance with environmental laws and regulations can impact the District's ability to carry out its groundwater conservation mission.
-To achieve compliance, the District established its environmental program in FY 2011-12.
-The program has specific components that require policy guidelines by the Board of Directors concerning the allocation of costs to the zones established by the Board, in conjunction with the levying of groundwater charges.
-The majority of the environmental program is centered on compliance with the federal ESA.
+Non-compliance with environmental laws and regulations can impact the District's ability to carry out its water resource management mission.
+Currently, the majority of costs incurred by the environmental program is centered on compliance with the federal ESA.
 In 1997, the southern California steelhead was listed as endangered under the ESA.
-This resulted in the District needing to ensure that its current and future activities, including the operations of the Santa Felicia Project and the Freeman Diversion, are in compliance with the ESA.
-To do this, the District is faced with, among other things, making operational changes at both facilities, developing and implementing numerous studies, and modifying the facilities and habitat for the benefit of steelhead.
-In addition to southern California steelhead, the District's activities could potentially affect other sensitive species and habitats that are protected under various federal, state, and local laws and regulations.
-Compliance with the ESA and other environmental mandates is and will continue to have fiscal impacts for the District, particularly in the Water Conservation Activities Fund - Zone A (included in the General/Water Conservation Fund) and the Freeman Fund - Zone B.
+This resulted in the District needing to ensure that its current and future activities, including the operations of the Santa Felicia Project and the Freeman Diversion, comply with the ESA.
+To do this, the District is faced with, among other things, making operational changes at both facilities, developing and implementing numerous studies, and modifying the facilities.
+In addition to southern California steelhead, the District's activities have the potential to affect other sensitive species and their habitats that are protected under various federal, state, and local laws and regulations.
+Compliance with the ESA and other environmental regulatory requirements has and will continue to have fiscal impacts for the District.

-Water Conservation Activities Fund (Zone A) - The Water Conservation Activities Fund - Zone A, covers expenditures directly related to the District's statutory responsibilities and authorities including, but not limited to, activities, facilities and operations that benefit, or are performed on behalf of, all customers within the District's entire service area.
-The Water Conservation groundwater extraction charges, water delivery charges and investment earnings are the major funding sources for the Water Conservation Activities Fund and are used primarily to pay for water conservation activities including but not limited to various canals, pipelines and groundwater recharge facilities, engineering services, debt service, Santa Felicia Dam operational and maintenance expenses, groundwater management and capital improvements associated with the Santa Felicia Dam and Piru Diversion.
+General/Water Conservation Activities Fund - The Water Conservation Activities Fund covers expenditures directly related to the District's statutory responsibilities and authorities including, but not limited to, activities, facilities and operations that benefit, or are performed on behalf of, all customers within the District's entire service area.
+The Water Conservation groundwater extraction charges, water delivery charges and investment earnings are the major funding sources for the Water Conservation Activities Fund and are used primarily to pay for water conservation activities including but not limited to various stormwater runoff capture, storage, conveyance and groundwater recharge facilities, operations and maintenance activities, groundwater management services, engineering services, capital improvement projects, and debt service.
 The Water Conservation Fund groundwater extraction charge and the District-wide in lieu of replenishment (water delivery) charges are collected from customers within the District's Zone A, which encompasses the entire District.

-Freeman Fund (Zone B) - The Freeman Fund was established to develop and construct the Freeman Diversion Dam to divert and more efficiently manage surface water from the Santa Clara River.
-The fund is now used to account for the cost of operating and maintaining the Freeman Diversion, including fish passage facilities and capital improvements.
-Freeman Fund facilities charges are collected from customers within the District's Zone B. Zone B encompasses those lands within the Oxnard Plain Basin, the Oxnard Forebay Basin, the Pleasant Valley Basin and the West Las Posas Basin within the boundaries of the District.
+Freeman Fund - The Freeman Fund was established to design and construct the Freeman Diversion facility to divert and more efficiently manage surface water from the Santa Clara River.
+The fund is now used for the cost of operating and maintaining the Freeman Diversion, including fish passage facilities and associated capital improvements.
+Freeman Fund facilities charges are collected from customers within the District's Zone B. Zone B encompasses the areas that benefit from the Freeman Diversion: those lands within the Oxnard Basin, the

+Pleasant Valley Basin and the West Las Posas Basin within the boundaries of the District.
 In addition to paying Zone B facilities charges, customers in Zone B also pay the Zone A groundwater extraction charge and District-wide in lieu of replenishment (water delivery) charge.